kelvinthuo999/technical_writing/README.md

 - Spell out unfamiliar acronym and the put the acronym in parentheses.
 Both should be in bold.
 - If an acronyms is used a few times, don't define it.
 - An acronym should only be defined only if:
-		- it is significantly shorter than the full term.
+* It is significantly shorter than the full term.
-		- appears many times in the document.
+* Appears many times in the document.
 - Avoid pronouns by all means.
 - If you have to use pronouns, do the following:
-		- use the pronoun after introducing the noun.
+* use the pronoun after introducing the noun.
-		- place the pronoun as close as possible to the referring noun.
+* place the pronoun as close as possible to the referring noun.
-		- in case of a second pronoun, use the noun instead of the pronoun.
+* in case of a second pronoun, use the noun instead of the pronoun.

 ### Active voice
 -